KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 At the top are buttons for changing the current engine's configuration.
 Then there are the buttons for changing techlevel.
 They will have X if a change in that direction is unavailable.
 Below that are stats for the current config and TL.
 NOTE that if your RCS uses a fuel that is set to STACK_PRIORITY_SEARCH rather than ALL_VESSEL (anything except MonoPropellant) you need to have fuel feeding your RCS thrusters (i.e. treat them like radial engines).
 It is suggested you get CrossFeedEnabler to help with this.

-AN OVERVIEW OF FUEL TYPES AND TANK TYPES AND TECH LEVELS/ENGINE TYPES ARE BELOW THE CHANGELOG
+AN OVERVIEW OF FUEL TYPES AND TANK TYPES AND TECH LEVELS/ENGINE TYPES AND UPGRADE COSTS ARE BELOW THE CHANGELOG

 ==========
 Changelog:
+v10.3
+* Added cost to unlock new configurations and new TLs for engines.
+Cost can be fully configured both globally and per part config, and can take from funds and/or science.
+See UPGRADE COSTS below.
+* Add hsp for Furfurfyl Alcohol.
+* Make the GUI draggable in action editor too.
+* Update for latest SolverEngines.
+* Clamp chamber temp to be no lower than part internal temp.
+* Allow random variation in fuel flow (defaults to 0 variation, set varyThrust to a >0 number to enable).
+Thrust variation is multiplicative, and will be in the range +/- (global varyThrust * ModuleEnginesRF.varyThrust).
+ModuleEnginesRF.varyThrust defaults to 1.0.
+Example: you set global varyThrust (in RFSETTINGS) to 0.008.
+Then all engines that use ModuleEnginesRF will have +/- 0.8% variation in their thrust during flight.
+* Fix a bug in detecting engines to autoconfigure for: let's check ourselves too.
+* Fix issues in basemass / basecost overrides in ModuleFuelTank nodes.

 v10.2
 * Allow time-based thrust curves.
 * Fix thrust curves to actually work.